-The following Management Discussion and Analysis of Financial Condition and Results of Operations, prepared May 29, 2020, should be read in conjunction with the accompanying consolidated financial statements and notes included in this report.
+The following Management Discussion and Analysis of Financial Condition and Results of Operations for CMC Metals Ltd. (the "Company"), prepared August 27, 2020, should be read in conjunction with the accompanying consolidated financial statements and notes included in this report.
 These statements often can be identified by the use of terms such as "may," "will," "expect," "believes," "anticipate," "estimate," or "continue," or the negative thereof.
-The Company intends that such forward-looking statements be subject to the safe harbours for such statements, which speak only as of the date made.
+The Company intends that such forward-looking statements be subject to the safe harbours for such statements.
+The Company wishes to caution readers not to place undue reliance on any such forward-looking statements, which speak only as of the date made.
 Any forward-looking statements represent management's best judgement as to risks, uncertainties and important factors beyond the control of the Company that could cause actual results and events to differ materially from historical results of operations and events from those presently anticipated or projected.
 The Company disclaims any obligation subsequently to revise any forward-looking statements to reflect events or circumstances after the date of such statements or to reflect the occurrence of anticipated or unanticipated events.